Suhail79122/brain-tumor-cnn/README.md

 ## Results

-The model demonstrates the ability to classify MRI images into tumor and non-tumor categories.
-Performance is evaluated using classification metrics and visualized predictions to better understand model behavior.
+The model achieved a validation accuracy of XX%.

+Evaluation was performed using:
+- Precision, Recall, and F1-score
+- Prediction probability visualization

+These results reflect the model’s performance in distinguishing between tumor and non-tumor MRI images.

 ## How to Run